-Improve Focus at Work With Wing – Managed, Trained, Dedicated Assistants at $799/mo!
+Improve Focus at Work With Wing – Managed, Trained, Dedicated Assistants at $899/mo!

 Overall, it’s important to remember that workcations can be beneficial to your productivity.
 If you’re someone who struggles with focus at work, then a workcation can help you clear your mind and achieve your goals.
 It’s wholly possible to be productive during a workcation if you take the right steps, such as by hiring a virtual assistant.

 With a VA from Wing, you can get the support that you need to improve focus at work while on the go.
-Starting at the cost of $799 a month, they’ll match you up with a remote assistant that has been trained through their rigorous vetting process.
+For $899 a month, they’ll match you up with a remote assistant that has been trained through their rigorous vetting process.
 Their virtual assistants can help keep your schedule organized and your targets met, even when you’re on a workcation!